How to Treat Depression Without Medication: What The Science Says

 Is it possible to treat depression without medication or antidepressants?
 There is a simple answer to this question: Yes.
 Yes, it is.
 Most people don’t know that you can treat depression at home, medication-free.
 If they do, most people don’t know how.
 The fact is, you don’t need pills to reduce depressive symptoms or even to recover from depression.
 By making a few lifestyle changes at home, your symptoms may decrease significantly or disappear altogether.
 This text introduces five different treatments for depression and none of them includes antidepressant medication.

-So, what are the five treatments for depression?
+So, what, according to research, are the five most effective drug-free treatments for depression?

-Well, similar to a car engine, the human body needs a few basic conditions to stay in a good mood.
-According to health research, there are at least five different ways to treat depression at home, without medication, by making lifestyle changes.
-Fortunately, four out of five ways are completely free.
-Here they are:
+According to the latest health research, there are at least five different ways to effectively treat depression without any medication.
+Fortunately, four out of five of these ways are completely free.

 1. Diet as depression treatment